Jubatian/rrpge-spec/specs/kcall.rst

 The application may use this for one part to identify users if they are available, for an other to determine if multiple users want to use the application simultaneously (such as local multiplayer games).

+The kernel terminates the application if either parameter is invalid:

+- The CPU Data memory areas involved must not include the User Peripheral Area, neither wrap around to it.

 For the layout of User ID's, see "names.rst".